Getting To Know Drew University (NJ)–Again

 Like other liberal arts colleges of similar size, Drew University is very residential.

 Ninety-four percent of Drew students live on campus.
 First-year students are grouped together in living-learning communities in three halls (Tolley, Brown and Welch) around their choice of freshman seminar, but have numerous options after that.
-However, Drew offers fewer independent (apartment or townhouse) living opportunities than most comparable schools.
+However, Drew offers fewer independent (apartment or townhouse) living opportunities than comparable schools.
 Drew maintains the same pricing for double rooms, regardless of the housing, though there is an up-charge for a single room.
 Upper-class students are more likely to live in traditional or suite-style housing than a townhouse, and they, like the freshmen, are required to purchase a meal plan.

-Drew has no Greek life and is not a “spirit and sports” school like Franklin & Marshall or Gettysburg.
 Students are more likely to bond around shared interests as well as travel into New York City.

 Drew University is attracting more–and better—students.

 While liberal arts colleges have experienced downturns in enrollment, Drew’s undergraduate population has grown.
 In 2014, while I was completing my credential in college admissions counseling, Drew had fewer than 1,400 undergrads.
 Six years later it had 1,600.
 The better students are also doing better in the classroom.
 Freshmen retention went from 79 percent for the class that entered in 2010 to 88 percent for the freshmen who arrived in 2020.
 Just under two-thirds of the freshmen who entered in 2013 and 2014 graduated within four years.
 That’s very good, but other liberal arts colleges, including Ursinus and Wheaton, have done better.
 This might be a reason why Drew is marketing Early Decision more aggressively.